amendl/SuperNEMO_ML_applications/README.md

 You can look into `presentation` folder for less technicaly detailed overview.

+Note that if we write about clustering, we are writing about image segmentation.
 # Goals
  * Calculate number of tracks in event by CNN (1, 2, 3 or 4 tracks).
  * Use generative adversarial networks with convolutional autoencoders for track clustering.